avalon-lang/avaloni/README.md

 but I have found them to be lacking in abstractions and many even exposing hardware primitives making them unfriendly to the novice developer.

+Even more important, as we approach the NISQ era, compilers are going to play a vital role in the optimisation of quantum programs when we have little to no error correction built into the hardware.
+It is the hope that Avalon will come out as the leading programming language for writing programs meant for near-term quantum computers.

 ## What it looks like

 ![Avalon sample program in my editor](images/entanglement.avl.png "Avalon program in Sublime Text")